-The average individual-vessel DML (ADML), based on 107 DML requests, was 45.37.
-Three vessels renounced their DML.
-Additionally, 20 vessels that did not utilize their DMLs prior to 1 April were allowed to keep them for the remainder of the year under the force majeure exemption allowed by the AIDCP, but 17 of these DMLs were not utilized.
-No vessel lost its DML due to no utilization prior to 1 April.
-One vessel was granted a second-semester DML, and it was utilized.
-Two vessels were assigned DMLs from the Reserve DML Allocation (RDA) managed at the discretion of the Director, in accordance with paragraph 7, Section I of Appendix IV of the AIDCP; one was not utilized.
-No vessel exceeded its DML in 2020.
+The distribution of dolphin mortalities in the fishery is shown in Figure 1.
+The average individual-vessel DML (ADML), based on 109 DML requests, was 45.
+Five vessels renounced their DML.
+Additionally, 16 vessels that did not utilize their DMLs prior to 1 April were allowed to keep them for the remainder of the year under the force majeure exemption allowed by the AIDCP, but nine of these DMLs were not utilized.
+Two vessels lost their DMLs due to no utilization prior to 1 April.
+Two vessels were granted a second-semester DML, and one was utilized.
+One vessel was assigned DMLs from the Reserve DML Allocation (RDA) managed at the discretion of the Director, in accordance with paragraph 7, Section I of Appendix IV of the AIDCP, and it was utilized.
+No vessel exceeded its DML in 2021.